Norman Morrison: Death

 Morrison took his daughter Emily, then one year of age, to the Pentagon, and either set her down or handed her off to someone in the crowd before setting himself ablaze.
+He died within two minutes of leaving in an ambulance for Fort Myer.

 Morrison's reasons for taking Emily are not entirely known.
 However, Morrison's wife Anne later recalled, "Whether he thought of it that way or not, I think having Emily with him was a final and great comfort to Norman...
 [S]he was a powerful symbol of the children we were killing with our bombs and napalm – who didn't have parents to hold them in their arms."

 In a letter he mailed to Welsh, Morrison reassured her of the faith in his act.
 "Know that I love thee ... but I must go to help the children of the priest's village".
 McNamara described Morrison's death as "a tragedy not only for his family but also for me and the country.
 It was an outcry against the killing that was destroying the lives of so many Vietnamese and American youth."
 He was survived by Anne Welsh and three children, Ben (who died of cancer in 1976), Christina and Emily.

 Legacy

 Morrison was seen as devout and sincere in sacrificing himself for a cause greater than himself.
 In Vietnam, Morrison quickly became a folk hero to some, his name rendered as Mo Ri Xon.
 Five days after Morrison died, Vietnamese poet Tố Hữu wrote a poem, "Emily, My Child", assuming the voice of Morrison addressing his daughter Emily and telling her the reasons for his sacrifice.

 One week after Morrison, Roger Allen LaPorte performed a similar act in New York City, in front of the United Nations building.
 On May 9, 1967, as part of the start to the 1967 Pentagon camp-in, demonstrators held a vigil for Morrison, before occupying the Pentagon for four days until being removed and arrested.

-Morrison's widow, Anne, and the couple's two daughters visited Vietnam in 1999, where they met with Tố Hữu, the poet who had written the popular poem Emily, My Child.
+Morrison's widow, Anne, and the couple's two daughters visited Vietnam in 1999, where they met with Tố Hữu, the poet who had written the popular poem "Emily, My Child".
 Anne Morrison Welsh recounts the visit and her husband's tragedy in her monograph, Fire of the Heart: Norman Morrison's Legacy In Vietnam And At Home.

 On his visit to the United States in 2007, President of Vietnam Nguyễn Minh Triết visited a site on the Potomac near the place where Morrison immolated himself and read the poem by Tố Hữu to commemorate Morrison.